daryllxd/lifelong-learning/self-improvement/self-discipline/focus-and-willpower.md

 ### Body

 - There's not virtue in wearing out the body for the sake of some short-term deadlines.
-- **Crunch is not productive--it is an emergency effort to compensate for the lack of real productivity that is achieved through good planning and sharp focus.**
+- ***Crunch is not productive--it is an emergency effort to compensate for the lack of real productivity that is achieved through good planning and sharp focus.***
 - 30-60 minute naps if I feel "brain fog" in the middle of the day because sleep flushes out brain toxins and clears the mind.
 - Waking up at the same time: discipline is more sustainable than the ever-changing motivation.
 - Physical inactivity not only kills us, but it affects your memory and thinking too.
 - The researchers found that the widening of the artery in response to blood flow reduced over three hours spent sitting without moving.
 However, getting up for five-minute walks in this period stopped this from happening.
 - **On your desktop install an app that forces 3-5 minute breaks every hour.
 What's very important: make it block the screen completely and hide all the "skip" or "postpone" buttons, or you'll be ignoring these breaks.**
-- Re productivity/mood: the diet is not complicated.
+- The diet isn't so complicated.
+Just don't eat crappy foods.

 #### Mind

 - Habit-tracking apps: they both remind you to do things and motivate you to keep daily streaks.
 - No zero days.
-- You can figure out if you can do tedious tasks when you know your head is empty.
+You can figure out if you can do tedious tasks when you know your head is empty.
 - Music:
   - Fast tracks to boost focus.
   - Lower tempo or something relaxing or no music if high cognitive load.
   - Resting your mind: no phone or consuming any kind of content--just walking, exercising, or taking a nap.
-- Procrastination: task is too complex or too boring, fear of failure, simple laziness.
+- Procrastination: this is usually when the task is too complex or too boring, fear of failure, simple laziness.
 - Meditation again.
-- Working on something futile?
-Spending your life on fruitless nonsense.
-- **Throwing away addictive sites or gaming becomes easy when you start to see them for what they are: obstructions on the way to getting something valuable done.**
+- ***Throwing away addictive sites or gaming becomes easy when you start to see them for what they are: obstructions on the way to getting something valuable done.***

-## Attention, Please!
+# Attention, Please!
 What Every Man Ought to Know About Focus
 [Reference](https://www.artofmanliness.com/2014/01/20/attention-please-what-every-man-ought-to-know-about-focus/)

 - Single-minded focus is just one facet of attention.
 Attention has different types!
 You must manage all your other attention mechanisms.
 - Attention: taking possession of the mind of one of what seems like several simultaneous possible objects or trains of thought.
 - LSD causes psychedelic experiences because it inhibits the brain's attention networks.
-- What you are focusing on becomes your reality.
+- ***What you are focusing on becomes your reality.***
 - Involuntary attention.
   - When we head a loud noise, etc.
   - Benefit: we get to react automatically to potentially dangerous or rewarding stimuli.